-(i) For employees in a title Salary Grade 9 or below (or an employee equated to a position title Salary Grade 9 or below), the State agrees to pay 88 percent of the cost of individual coverage and 73 percent of the cost of dependent coverage toward the hospital/medical/mental health and substance abuse component of each HMO, not to exceed 100 percent of its dollar contribution for those components under the Empire Plan and the State agrees to pay 88 percent of the cost of individual prescription drug coverage and 73 percent of dependent prescription drug coverage under each participating HMO.
-For employees in a title Salary Grade 10 and above (or an employee equated to a position title Salary Grade 10 and above (or an employee equated to a position title Salary Grade 10 and above) the State agrees to pay 84 percent of the cost of individual coverage and 69 percent of the cost of dependent coverage toward the hospital/medical/mental health and substance abuse component of each HMO, not to exceed 100 percent of its dollar contribution for those component of its dollar coverage toward the hospital/medical/mental health and substance abuse component of each HMO, not to exceed 100 percent of its dollar contribution for those components under the Empire Plan and the State agrees to pay 84 percent of the cost of individual prescription drug coverage and 69 percent of dependent prescription drug coverage under each participating HMO.

-(j) Health Insurance Enrollment Opt-out
+- (h) The reasonable and customary allowance for pharmaceutical products charged to the basic medical component of the Plan will be the lesser of the actual charge for the covered pharmaceutical product or the average price charged by wholesale distributors/pharmaceutical manufacturers to doctors, pharmacies and infusion companies. - Covered charges for medically appropriate local commercial ambulance transportation will be a covered basic medical expense subject only to the \$70 copayment.
+Volunteer ambulance transportation will continue to be reimbursed for donations at the current rate of \$50 for under 50 miles and \$75 for 50 miles or over.
+These amounts are not subject to deductible or coinsurance. - Charges for Private Duty Nursing services provided as part of an inpatient stay in a hospital will continue to be covered by the hospital carrier when billed by the hospital.
+However, these charges will not be reimbursable under the basic medical component of the Empire Plan - (i) For employees in a title Salary Grade 9 or below (or an employee equated to a position title Salary Grade 9 or below), the State agrees to pay: - 88 percent of the cost of individual coverage and 73 percent of the cost of dependent coverage. - 88 percent of the cost of individual coverage and 73 percent of the cost of dependent coverage toward the hospital/medical/mental health and substance use component of each HMO, not to exceed 100 percent of its dollar contribution for those components under the Empire Plan and 88 percent of the cost of individual prescription drug coverage and 73 percent of dependent prescription drug coverage under each participating HMO. - (j) For employees in a title Salary Grade 10 and above (or an employee equated to a position title Salary Grade 10 and above) the State agrees to pay: - 84 percent of the cost of individual coverage and 69 percent of the cost of dependent coverage. - 84 percent of the cost of individual coverage and 69 percent of the cost of dependent coverage toward the hospital/medical/mental health and substance use component of each HMO, not to exceed 100 percent of its dollar contribution for those components under the Empire Plan and 84 percent of the cost of individual prescription drug coverage and 69 percent of dependent prescription drug coverage under each participating HMO. - (k) Health Insurance Enrollment Opt-out

-NYSHIP enrollees who can demonstrate and attest to having other coverage, provided by an employer other than New York State, may annually elect to opt-out of NYSHIP's Empire Plan or Health Maintenance Organizations.
+NYSHIP enrollees who can demonstrate and attest to having other coverage, provided by an employer other than New York State, may elect to opt-out of NYSHIP's Empire Plan or Health Maintenance Organizations.
 Employees who choose to opt-out of a NYSHIP health insurance plan will receive an annual payment of \$1,000 for not electing individual coverage or \$3,000 for not electing family coverage.
-The Opt-out program will allow for reentry to NYSHIP upon a change in status qualifying event as provided in regulations under Internal Revenue Code \$125 and during the annual option transfer period.
+The Opt-out program will allow for re-entry to NYSHIP upon a change in status qualifying event as provided in regulations under Internal Revenue Code \$125 and during the annual option transfer period.
 The enrollee must be enrolled in NYSHIP prior to April 1st of the previous plan year in order to be eligible to opt-out, unless newly eligible to enroll.
 The Opt-out payment will be prorated over the twenty-six (26) payroll cycles and appear as a credit to the employee's wages for each biweekly payroll period the eligible individual is qualified.